-Kingfisher Trail is a 1.4 mile moderately trafficked out and back trail located near Charlotte, NC that features a lake and is rated as moderate.
+Kingfisher Trail is a 1.4 mile moderately trafficked out and back trail located near Charlotte, North Carolina that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash